- No comments found

-Artificial intelligence (AI) can help human resource management (HRM) to eliminate repetitive tasks, accelerate the search for talent, reduce employee attrition and improve employee engagement.
+Artificial intelligence (AI) can eliminate repetitive tasks, accelerate talent search, reduce employee attrition and improve the engagement of workers.

 While the debate on whether AI will replace human resources or not rages on, the more forward-thinking organizations have already started preparing for the age of automation.
 They are broadly in agreement that AI will do more good than harm for both employers as well as employees.
 In line with this attitude, these organizations are well on their way to leveraging AI technology to support and empower their human workers.
 The most obvious way they are doing this is by using AI for HR management.

 However, despite the consensus that the use of AI for HRM applications is beneficial, there is a lack of clarity in gauging the true impact of using the technology.

 To have a clearer picture of a tool’s impact, businesses need to look at the cascading effects of the gains in efficiency and convenience.
 One of the things that businesses ignore while analyzing the returns on an AI-based HRM project is the value of innovation that is a direct result of using the technology.

 It has been stated countless times that when AI automates most jobs, humans will only be required to perform high-value tasks that involve creativity and innovation.
 The ability to create and innovate in certain domains is often only possessed by a few.
 Assessing such abilities is extremely hard even for the most seasoned recruiters.
 While AI can’t exactly identify the best candidate with absolute certainty, it definitely makes the job of doing so less error-prone.
 As a result, employers using AI in recruitment can hire the right kind of people for every job.